Manyabj/Visualizing-the-Titanic-dataset-using-Tableau/README.md

 - The impact of **ticket price** on survival.

 ## Acknowledgment
-Gratitude to [Dr Agughasi Victor Ikechukwu](Victor-Ikechukwu) for their invaluable guidance and support in helping me navigate Tableau.
+Gratitude to [Dr Agughasi Victor Ikechukwu](Victor-Ikechukwu) for  invaluable guidance and support in helping me navigate Tableau.